-Sheryl Zimmerman, the School of Social Work’s associate dean for research and faculty development and a national leader in assisted living and long-term care research, has been named editor-in-chief of JAMDA – The Journal of Post-Acute and Long-Term Care Medicine.
+Sheryl Zimmerman, the School of Social Work’s associate dean for research and faculty development and a national leader in assisted living and long-term care research, has been named co-editor of JAMDA – The Journal of Post-Acute and Long-Term Care Medicine.

 She will share the editorship with UNC colleague Philip Sloane, a nationally recognized family physician and geriatrician, in the Department of Family Medicine.
 Zimmerman and Sloane are co-directors of the Program on Aging, Disability and Long-term Care at the Cecil G. Sheps Center for Health Services Research.